opetitprestataire/label-studio/docs/source/guide/install_prompts.md

 parent_enterprise: "install_enterprise_k8s"
 ---

-Installing Prompts in an on-prem environment requires installing [Adala](https://github.com/HumanSignal/Adala).
+Installing Prompts in an on-prem environment requires installing Adala, our data labeling agent microservice.

+You only need to complete these steps if you want to use Prompts.
+For more information, see our [Prompts overview](prompts_overview).

 ## Prerequisites